gauravbharat/react-lib-basics/README.md

 # react-lib-basics

-## incremental app from bare bones js to react, see commits for diff
+## incremental app from bare bones js to react to nextjs, see commits for diff